J&H McLaren & Co.: Steam power

 McLaren's first traction engine was built in 1877.
 The company rapidly developed a range of traction engines, steam rollers, ploughing engines, agricultural implements and stationary engines.
-One of their forgotten achievements is the invention (see British Patent 763 of 1880) of the traction-centre engine, for driving steam-powered fairground roundabouts.
+One of their forgotten achievements is the invention, British Patent 763 of 1880, of the traction-centre engine, for driving steam-powered fairground roundabouts.
 This is often wrongly attributed to Savage of King's Lynn.
 In the 1890s, McLaren developed a range of vertical triple-expansion engines for the new industry of electricity generation.
 The zenith of this effort was a pair of 3000 ihp engines for Leeds Corporation’s Whitehall Road Power Station.
 After the start of the 20th century, the company introduced a tractor for direct haulage and a range of powerful direct-ploughing engines.
 The largest of these, rated 125 ihp, was fitted with superheater, feedwater heater and fully lagged cylinders.
 This provided a very efficient engine, which won many awards both at home and abroad.
 Other products were, showmen's engines, crane engines, portable engines, railway locomotives and Darby Steam-Diggers.
+The company produced a total of 81 steamrollers of various types.

 McLaren had a good overseas market with over 50% of goods exported.
 They had local offices in New Zealand, Australia, South Africa, and South America with smaller representation in Hungary, Germany and Italy.
 In 1886 they sold three traction engines to the French postal service.
+The company produced its last steamroller in 1928 which was exported to New Zealand.
 The last of the traction engines was exported to South Africa in 1938 and is preserved in Johannesburg.